ippc/ippcdj/readme.md

 - Restricted Work Area
    - [Restricted area working group pages and working group view/add permissions](http://djangosnippets.org/snippets/2736/).
+   - In sidebar only list pages that are available to the user
     - [File & publication uploads tied to pages and restricted pages](https://github.com/sigurdga/django-jquery-file-upload)
       - Fix media upload button not displaying in Firefox (is it dependent on Flash?
 If so, get rid of this dependency.) **Or** use new file upload app.
     - List pages accessible to each user [according to permissions](http://stackoverflow.com/a/16016717)